 - Disapproving Look: Something of a trademark for Mrs Crocombe.
 When she talks about something she disapproves of (like, say, calling a roly poly pudding "dead man's leg"), she looks through her glasses and looks very stern.

 - Food Porn: The videos are beautifully shot, with lots of details on ingredients and the final product.

 - Haughty Help: Mrs Crocombe displays shades of the mild "offended sensibilities" type.
 While generally pleasant and helpful, and mindful that some cooks might not have access to the wealth of ingredients and help she has as head cook at a Peer's stately home, she frequently gives disapproving looks when discussing both social vulgarities (like calling roly-poly pudding "dead man's leg") and lazy shortcuts in cookery (like using custard powder and tinned fruit to make a trifle).

 - Mentor: Mr Vert, head gardener at Audley End, is teaching young Edgar Ashman all about gardening.
 He often tests him and makes sure Edgar knows what must be done.
 He encourages him to make notes about weather and other important things, and compare different approaches to gardening.
 Edgar is very eager to learn and hopes to make it as head gardener one day.

 - Old Maid: Mrs Crocombe's title "Mrs" is honorary.
 Like other servants, she's not married.
-However, video "The real Mrs Crocombe" revealed that the inspiration for this character (there really was a cook of this name in that house) later left the service and got married when she was in her early to mid forties.
+However, the video "The real Mrs Crocombe" revealed that the inspiration for this character (there really was a cook of this name in that house) later left the service and got married when she was in her early to mid-forties.

 - The Perfectionist: Mrs Crocombe does not tolerate the food to be anything else but delicious and garnished to perfection.
 It must taste and look amazing.
-She's less fussy about appearance of the meals she prepares for the staff, but still does a very thorough job on flavour and makes sure portions are generous.
+She's less fussy about the appearance of the meals she prepares for the staff, but still does a very thorough job on flavour and makes sure portions are generous.

 - Shaped Like Itself: Mrs Crocombe talks about pudding: "Some people call this shirt sleeve pudding because they make it in old shirt sleeves."